How many ways are there to say hello in Italian?

-Say you’ve been laughing and drinking all evening with your friends and it’s now time to go home.
-It’s so late that you all will be jumping into your beds as soon as you get through your house door.
+Say you’ve been laughing and drinking with your friends all night, and now it’s time to go home.
+It’s so late that you’re all going to jump into bed as soon as you walk through your front door.

-This is no time to say buona serata.
+This is not the time to say buona serata.
 You’ll say buonanotte instead.

-Buonanotte is also used by parents when they put their children to bed.
+Buonanotte is also used by parents when putting their children to bed.

 Buonanotte e sogni d’oro.

 Ci vediamo domani, buonanotte!